PGGM Investments Has $56.12 Million Position in STORE Capital Co. (NYSE:STOR)

 PGGM Investments reduced its position in shares of STORE Capital Co.
 (NYSE:STOR) by 34.5% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 1,752,212 shares of the real estate investment trust’s stock after selling 922,921 shares during the period.
 PGGM Investments owned approximately 0.65% of STORE Capital worth $56,123,000 as of its most recent filing with the Securities and Exchange Commission.

 STOR has been the topic of a number of recent research reports.
 Mizuho raised their price objective on STORE Capital from $36.00 to $37.00 and gave the stock a “neutral” rating in a research note on Tuesday, August 24th.
 Morgan Stanley lowered their price objective on STORE Capital from $37.00 to $36.00 and set an “equal weight” rating on the stock in a research note on Friday, December 3rd.
-Raymond James lowered STORE Capital from an “outperform” rating to a “market perform” rating in a research note on Wednesday, August 18th.
-Finally, Zacks Investment Research upgraded STORE Capital from a “hold” rating to a “buy” rating and set a $37.00 price objective on the stock in a research note on Saturday.
-Six equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $35.70.
+Zacks Investment Research upgraded STORE Capital from a “hold” rating to a “buy” rating and set a $37.00 price objective on the stock in a research note on Saturday.
+Finally, Raymond James lowered STORE Capital from an “outperform” rating to a “market perform” rating in a research note on Wednesday, August 18th.
+Six research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $35.70.

 The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
 Investors of record on Thursday, September 30th were given a dividend of $0.385 per share.
 The ex-dividend date was Wednesday, September 29th.
 This represents a $1.54 dividend on an annualized basis and a yield of 4.50%.
 This is a positive change from STORE Capital’s previous quarterly dividend of $0.36.
 STORE Capital’s payout ratio is currently 165.59%.